 When you combine these powers with the fact that the government, thanks to Big Tech, now has almost unlimited knowledge about everyone (dirt that J Edgar Hoover could have only dreamed of), you get a scary situation already.

 Take a good look at Hong Kong.
 Look at the desperation of people, once free, now oppressed.
 Then think long and hard about giving more power to the government.
 Health care, retirement, education, and etc need to be taken AWAY from the government not given to them.

 If you are a liberal, try to imagine a guy like Trump having complete control of your life.
 If you are a conservative, think of a guy like Bernie having complete control of your life.
 Don't assume that you will always agree with those in charge.
 Create a government that you will like even if you hate those in charge.

-What all this has in common brings us back to my original point: freedom and equality are in direct conflict with each other.
-As a society we have embraced both words but do not really understand either.
+Equality and freedom: as a society we have embraced both words but do not really understand either.
 We need to embrace true freedom and accept the dangers associated with it and we need to reject the whole concept of equal results recognizing the dangers of pursuing those goals and building a government big enough to try.
 Most of what we talk about when we use words like freedom and equality is complete garbage.
 The emperor has no clothes.